ChristopherJFoster/Epic-Battle/README.md

-# JS-Object-Game
+# Epic-Battle

 A simple JavaScript "game" created as part of a Lambda School assignment.
-I've given the game its own repo to more easily play around with it and add to it.
+I've given the game its own repo (and a name!) to more easily play around with it and add to it.